Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: Introduction

 \subsection{Traditional methods of capturing patient-reported experience overlook insightful information}

+Focus groups and surveys are the traditional tools used to capture patient experiences.
+Focus groups form the qualitative arm to explore patient experiences, that can be used to direct quantitative surveys \cite{masadeh2012focus}.
+This dualistic approach of exploring, and then quantifying, is symbiotic, as focus groups and surveys can cover many of each other's weaknesses.

-Surveys have been the traditional tools of choice for capturing patient-reported experiences.
-For example, the Australian Commission on Safety and Quality in healthcare released the Australian Hospital Patient Experience Question Set (AHPEQS) -- a core set of satisfaction questions -- as a tool that hospitals can use to capture patient-reported experiences \cite{ACSQHC}.
+The use of open-ended questions in focus groups gives patients the freedom to discuss relevant issues in depth, however, due to the hands-on nature, this method is costly, difficult to scale, and lacks generalisability to the broader population \cite{vicsek2010issues}.
+On the other hand, surveys scale readily, however, suffer from their own weaknesses.
+To take an example, the Australian Commission on Safety and Quality in Healthcare released the Australian Hospital Patient Experience Question Set (AHPEQS) -- a core set of satisfaction questions -- as a tool that hospitals can use to capture patient-reported experiences \cite{ACSQHC}.
 This survey captures aspects of patient feedback related to general satisfaction in a multiple-choice format.
 For example, Question 1 states `My views and concerns were listened to', with the prescribed responses `Always', `Mostly', `Sometimes', `Rarely', `Never', and `Didn't apply'.
 Other questions relate to needs being met, feeling cared for, feeling involved, feeling informed about care, communication, pain management, confidence in safety and care, unexpected harm, and overall quality of care, all with similar programmed answers.
-The full set of questions is provided in Appendix \ref{appendix:sup} in Table \ref{tab:survey}.
+The full set of questions is provided in the \nameref{ap:sup} in Table \ref{tab:survey}.